 Read time: 20 minutes

-Pumpkin Seed Oil Can helps in Hair Regrowth By 40%?
+Pumpkin Seed Oil Can Increase Hair Growth By 40%?
 Not True.

 Is pumpkin seed oil an effective hair loss treatment?
 In 2014, the answer was yes.
 Today, we’re not so sure.

 2014 was the year a team of Korean researchers published a study on pumpkin seed oil and its effects on pattern hair loss.
 The study’s results made hair loss headlines across the world.

 After 24 weeks of treatment with pumpkin seed oil, patients with mild to moderate pattern hair loss saw a significant increase in self-rated hair growth and satisfaction scores compared to the placebo group.

 Most impressively, the pumpkin seed oil group saw a 40% increase in hair count.
 And when it comes to human hair loss studies, a 40% increase in hair count over 24 weeks is amazing.

 For example, a 40% increase in hair count is four times higher than the hair count increases observed in this study on men using 1mg of Finasteride (Propecia) over 48 weeks.
 That’s 4x the hair count increase, in half the number of weeks!